 What’s the best way to make a plan for your money?
 Well, it’s to create a budget.
 Now before you make a made dash to exit this page because I brought up the “B” word, please hear me out for half a second.

 If so, you may want to consider the budget by paycheck method.
-This is budgeting method I followed to help me graduate school debt free and save money to travel while living on a low income.
+This is budgeting method I followed to help me graduate school debt free and save my first $100,000 in my twenties.

 How does the budget by paycheck method work?